ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 We mainly provide the following three ways for inference and local deployment.

-- llama.cpp：a tool for quantizing model and deploying on local CPU
+- [llama.cpp](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/llama.cpp-Deployment): a tool for quantizing model and deploying on local CPU
-- 🤗Transformers：original transformers inference method, support CPU/GPU
+- [🤗Transformers](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/Inference-with-Transformers): original transformers inference method, support CPU/GPU
-- text-generation-webui：a tool for deploying model as a web UI
+- [text-generation-webui](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/text-generation-webui): a tool for deploying model as a web UI
-- LlamaChat: a macOS app that allows you to chat with LLaMA, Alpaca, etc.
+- [LlamaChat](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/Using-LlamaChat-Interface): a macOS app that allows you to chat with LLaMA, Alpaca, etc.

 Related documentation has been moved to the project's >>> [📚GitHub Wiki](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/Model-Inference-and-Deployment).